-In 2013 Pro Audio Systems were once again engaged to deliver the immersive audio technology that plays such a pivotal role in the festival’s main venue, the historic Leeds Town Hall.
+Pro Audio Systems have once again engaged to deliver the immersive audio technology that plays such a pivotal role in the festival’s main venue, the historic Leeds Town Hall.

 As in previous years the company deployed their proven system design which relies wholly on Meyer Sound components – a pair of UPA-2Ps for main L&R plus a UPA-1 for the centre channel, two 700HP subwoofers in a cardioid pattern and eight UPM-1Ps for the L&R surround channels.
 The very large balcony requires its own supplementary flown system which utilised two UPA-2Ps and a single UPA-1 for its L/R/C reinforcement, plus a further six UPM-1Ps for the surround channels.

 So far, so much the same – but this year PAS’s correspondent was generously granted an interview with Festival Director Chris Fell on the eve of the event.
 So, rather than simply a technical report, we are delighted to bring you a rather more in-depth view of the UK’s largest filmfestival outside London, with which Pro Audio Systems are delighted to be associated…

 The 2013 event is the 27th Leeds International Film Festival.
 Started in 1987 by a small team of volunteers at the Hyde Park Picture House, Chris Fell describes its main aim as, ‘To share the best of new world cinema with as big an audience as possible.
 We’re not an industry festival, in that we’re not here for the film industry as such – as part of Leeds City Council our remit is to present events for the public and show them the huge diversity of world culture.
 This has always been our primary goal, and it is what our audiences want, because they are looking for alternatives to mainstream cinema.
 The majority of the films shown during the festival will not have been seen here before, and in most cases cannot be seen anywhere else in the UK’.